How To Clean Epoxy Resin Mixing Containers & Cups

 Here are ArtResin's 2 favorite ways to clean epoxy resin mixing containers:

-Wiping leftover product from your mixing cup with paper towel must be done while the resin is still wet.
+Step 1: Clean your mixing cup while the resin is wet.

-Wearing gloves, wipe out excess resin from the sides and bottom of the mixing container with paper towel.
+Step 1: Wearing gloves, wipe out as much as you can from the sides and bottom of the mixing container with paper towel.
 The soiled paper towel can be thrown in the trash.

 Cleaning Epoxy Resin Mixing Containers - wipe out any excess resin